2025 in public domain: United States

 Significant literary works entering the public domain included Ernest Hemingway's novel A Farewell to Arms, Virginia Woolf's essay A Room of One's Own, William Faulkner's novel The Sound and the Fury, Oliver La Farge's novel Laughing Boy, Walter Lippmann's A Preface to Morals, James Thurber's Is Sex Necessary?
-Or, Why You Feel the Way You Do (co-written by E. B. White), Robert Graves' autobiography Good-Bye to All That, Patrick Hamilton's play Rope, Richard Hughes' A High Wind in Jamaica, John Steinbeck's first novel Cup of Gold, Dashiell Hammett's novel Red Harvest and the original serialized version of his Maltese Falcon, the first English translation of Erich Maria Remarque's All Quiet on the Western Front, Agatha Christie's crime novel The Seven Dials Mystery, The Roman Hat Mystery by Ellery Queen, Alfred Döblin's novel Berlin Alexanderplatz in its original German, S. S. Van Dine's detective novel The Scarab Murder Case, Sinclair Lewis' novel Dodsworth, the children's book Hitty, Her First Hundred Years by Rachel Field, Thomas Wolfe's novel Look Homeward, Angel, Jean Cocteau's novel Les Enfants Terribles in its original French, and William Seabrook's novel The Magic Island, the first book to introduce the concept of a zombie.
+Or, Why You Feel the Way You Do (co-written by E. B. White), Rainer Maria Rilke's Letters to a Young Poet in its original German, Robert Graves' autobiography Good-Bye to All That, Patrick Hamilton's play Rope, Richard Hughes' A High Wind in Jamaica, John Steinbeck's first novel Cup of Gold, Dashiell Hammett's novel Red Harvest and the original serialized version of his Maltese Falcon, the first English translation of Erich Maria Remarque's All Quiet on the Western Front, Agatha Christie's crime novel The Seven Dials Mystery, The Roman Hat Mystery by Ellery Queen, Alfred Döblin's novel Berlin Alexanderplatz in its original German, S. S. Van Dine's detective novel The Scarab Murder Case, Sinclair Lewis' novel Dodsworth, the children's book Hitty, Her First Hundred Years by Rachel Field, Thomas Wolfe's novel Look Homeward, Angel, DuBose Heyward's novel Mamba's Daughters, Jean Cocteau's novel Les Enfants Terribles in its original French, William Seabrook's novel The Magic Island (the first book to introduce the concept of a zombie), Margery Allingham's crime novel The Crime at Black Dudley, Ludwig Wittgenstein's essay Some Remarks on Logical Form, the first part of the 14th edition of Encyclopædia Britannica, and the original editions of the Hardy Boys novels The Secret of the Caves and The Mystery of Cabin Island.

 Important examples of artworks that entered the public domain include Salvador Dalí's paintings Illumined Pleasures, The Great Masturbator, and The Accommodations of Desire.
 Publication records for other major artworks created in 1929 have yet to be located.
 The public domain status of René Magritte's painting The Treachery of Images is particularly contentious.

 2025's wave of American public domain entrants attracted the interest of a number of notable media outlets, namely CBS Saturday Morning, NPR's Morning Edition, the Associated Press, the Los Angeles Times, Smithsonian Magazine, and Marketplace.

+India

+On 1 January 2025, M. P. Parameswaran gave his formal consent to release a selection of his works under a free license, making them available to the public domain via Wikimedia Commons.
+A ceremony was held at his residence where the first batch of books marked for digitization to the Wikimedia community.
+The digitisation process was undertaken by the Sahya Digital Conservation Foundation, with representatives from the Kerala Sasthra Sahitya Parishad, the Wikimedians of Kerala User Group, and other volunteers in attendance.